amrfouda/ASUMobiCarG08/README.md

 Welcome to Group 08

-We're working on smart toy project (RC Car)
+We're working on a smart toy project (RC Car)

-This project is based on electrical controlling via microcontroller (Arduino), sensors and ICs.
+This project is based on wireless controlling via microcontroller (Arduino), sensors and ICs.

-So, here are some note about our project:
+So, here are some notes about our project:

 1-	I] The Main Components we bought: